1. INSTITUTIONAL AND ORGANISATIONAL INFORMATION

 The CRG believes that the medicine of the future depends on the groundbreaking science of today.
 This requires an interdisciplinary scientific team focused on understanding the complexity of life from the genome to the cell to a whole organism and its interaction with the environment, offering an integrated view of genetic diseases.

 The CRG is a unique centre in Spain, based in an innovative organization research model.
 Group leaders at the CRG are recruited internationally and receive support from the centre to set up and run their groups.
-An external Scientific Advisory Board, made up of 15 world leaders in the different areas, evaluates them.
+External evaluation panels, made up of world leaders in the different areas, evaluate them.
 The result of evaluations conditions the future of the CRG scientists, no matter whether they have open-ended or time-limited contracts.
 This ensures the mobility and the renewal of the workforce.

 Organisation and governing bodies

 CRG is headed by its Director Luis Serrano.
-The director is selected and evaluated by the external Scientific Advisory Board and reports to the Board of Trustees.
+The director is selected and evaluated by an external evaluation panel and reports to the Board of Trustees.
 The Administrative Director Joan Vives also reports to the Board of Trustees.
 The managing director is responsible for the organisational, legal and economic management of the CRG and heads the Administration and Research Support Services.

 The Organisation Chart shown below depicts the CRG structure.